Advancing Equity in Historic Preservation: OUR COMMITMENT

 Looking Up Downtown application page.

-You will also find a Documents, Reference Materials, and Links section, which contains the links to several documents referenced and/or needed to complete your application as well as a downloadable PDF of the application for you to use as you prepare and gather the attachments you will need to complete the application.
+Round One of the Paul Bruhn Looking Up grant is now closed.
+However, if you intend to apply during Round 2, we strongly recommend reviewing the Documents, Reference Materials, and Links section below, which contains the links to several documents referenced and/or needed to complete your application as well as a downloadable PDF of the application for you to use as you prepare and gather the attachments you will need to complete your submission.
 This PDF should not be used to apply for the grant.
 It is provided for reference only.

 There is also a Frequently Asked Questions (FAQ) section.
 You may save yourself some time by checking that out if you have questions.

-An informational webinar will take place on Thursday, May 16 from 10 am - 12 pm for potential applicants and stakeholders.
-You can register for the webinar here
+An informational webinar took place on Thursday, May 16 from 10 am - 12 pm for potential applicants and stakeholders.
+A link for the recording can be found below.

 Application Documents, Reference Materials, and Links: